eunjae-lee/picky_guard/README.md

 end
 ```

 This class defines the way to check if user has specific role.
-It assumes you already have received some roles before.
+It assumes some roles already have been given to the user somehow.

 You can implement this on your own, or if you're using a gem like [rolify](https://github.com/RolifyCommunity/rolify), then it should be like this: